shannonwoolis/serendipity-psychology/wp-content/plugins/feed-them-social/readme.txt

 === Feed Them Social - Social Media Feeds, Video, and Photo Galleries ===
 Contributors: slickremix
 Donate link: https://www.slickremix.com/
-Tags: Instagram, Facebook, TikTok, YouTube, Social Requires at least: 5.4
+Tags: instagram, facebook, tikTok, youtube, social Requires at least: 5.4
 Requires PHP: 7.0
-Tested up to: 6.6.2
+Tested up to: 6.8.2
-Stable tag: 4.3.1
+Stable tag: 4.4.0
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Custom social media feeds for Instagram, Facebook Pages, Album Photos, Videos & Covers, TikTok, & YouTube on pages, posts, widgets, Elementor & Beaver Builder.
+Custom social media feeds for Instagram, Facebook, TikTok, & YouTube.
+Works with Elementor, Beaver Builder, and Gutenberg blocks.

 == Description ==
 Easily Create and Display Customizable Social Feeds from Instagram, Facebook, TikTok, or YouTube.
 Responsive on Desktops, Tablets, and Mobile Devices.

 ###Features
  * **Quick** Install and Set up.
- * **Create** as many social feeds as you want!
+ * **Create** as many social feeds as you want.
- * **Display** social feeds on any post, page, or sidebar!
+ * **Display** social feeds on any post, page, or sidebar.
  * **Responsive** Design for Social Feeds on all devices.
  * **Saved** Feed options for easy editing.
  * **View** your Feed while editing the options.
  * **Simple** Access Token fetching.
  * **Customize** Font colors.
  * **Convert** old shortcodes to saved feed options.
- * **Share** buttons for Instagram, Facebook, Twitter, and YouTube Feeds.
+ * **Share** buttons for Instagram, Facebook, TikTok, and YouTube Feeds.
  * **Add** Like and/or Follow Buttons above or below any feeds.
  * **Works** with Gutenberg Blocks or Classic Editor.